spcourse/bigdata/en/temperatures/index.md

 - [DeBiltTempMaxOLD.txt](../../data/en/DeBiltTempMaxOLD.txt)
 - [DeBiltTempMinOLD.txt](../../data/en/DeBiltTempMinOLD.txt)

 Download the files, open them and read the headers (at the top of the file) on how the data has been formatted.
-We can see the maximum (minimum) temperature at January 1st 1901 was -3.1 (-6.8) degrees Celsius.
+We can see the maximum (minimum) temperature on January 1st 1901 was -3.1 (-6.8) degrees Celsius.

 Create a program named **temperature.py**.
 Eventually, it should read the datafiles and answer the questions below.